How Traditional Chinese Medicine Can Treat Acne

 Obviously this approach to acne doesn't lend itself to a Western course of treatment.
 After all, how can any dermatologist prescribe a medication or topical treatment to combat heat evils and internal dampness?

 Unlike Western medicine, Chinese medicine even attributes various acne locations to specific internal conflicts.
 For example, blocking of the stomach meridian results in chest and face acne, whereas blockage within the lungs and stomach results in facial acne.
 Patients experiencing this type of acne may also note dry mouth, dark urine and constipation, with a fast pulse and bright red tongue.

-In this instance, treatment with calming foods like cucumber and green teas can be very helpful, alongside a regimen of Pi Pa Fei Yin, an herbal mixture that helps to cool the blood and clear the lungs.
+instance, treatment with calming foods like cucumber and green teas can be very helpful, alongside a regimen of Pi Pa Fei Yin, an herbal mixture that helps to cool the blood and clear the lungs.
 For sores that last a particularly long time, the traditional Chinese therapy is to activate blood circulation using an herbal blend of circulatory stimulators: Tao Hong Si Wu Tang.

 As someone who blends Eastern and Western therapies in my practice, I'd sooner recommend gan cao (licorice root) to treat certain types of acne instead of over-the-counter alternatives like minocycline or doxycycline.
 Another agent that inhibits pus-producing cells from migrating to the face is dong qui (female ginseng).